(586) 243-4140

 No. Once charges are filed in Michigan, only the prosecutor can decide whether to pursue or dismiss the case.
 The alleged victim is a witness, not a party to the case.
 However, Scott can work with the facts to build the strongest possible defense.

 In most cases, a no-contact order is issued at arraignment.
 This means you may not be able to return home or contact the alleged victim until the court modifies the order.
-Scott can request modifications at the earliest opportunity.
+When the circumstances are right, Scott can ask the court to revisit the order, but the foundation is always the evidence in your case.

 For first-offense cases, Michigan law provides options including deferrals under MCL 769.4a that can keep a conviction off your public record if you complete the terms of probation.
 Scott will advise you on whether you qualify.